ImperialCollegeLondon/dcw-hash-of-sets/README.md

-This code depends on sets-of-strings, and hashes-from-strings-to-generic-pointers, from the May 2017 version of my c-tools library - which you can download from my website (URL shown below).
+This code depends on sets-of-strings, and hashes-from-strings-to-generic-pointers, and the minimal test-utils module, all from the May 2019 version of my c-tools library - which you can download from my website (URL shown below).

 To build this "hash of sets of strings" example: